RagnarB83/ash-documentation/docs/setup.rst

 Make sure this environment is active while you finish the installation process and use this same environment when running ASH.

-**Step 3.** To make ASH available to Python, set the environment variables:
+**Step 3.** To make ASH available to Python3, set the environment variables:

 .. code-block:: shell

-    export ASHPATH=/path/to/ash  # Change /path/to/ash to the ASH directory location export PYTHONPATH=$ASHPATH:$ASHPATH/lib:$PYTHONPATH
+    export ASHPATH=/path/to/ash  # Change /path/to/ash to the actual ASH directory location on your machine export PYTHONPATH=$ASHPATH:$ASHPATH/lib:$PYTHONPATH
     export PATH=$ASHPATH:$PATH
     export LD_LIBRARY_PATH=$ASHPATH/lib:$LD_LIBRARY_PATH

 where */path/to/ash* is the dir where all the ASH sourcefiles are (e.g. ash.py) .
 Put these environment definitions in your shell environment startup file e.g. .bashrc, .bash_profile or .zshrc.
+This step will be necessary for each user on the cluster.

-**Step 4.** Install the recommended Python packages via pip:
+**Step 4.** Install the recommended Python packages via pip/pip3:

 .. code-block:: shell

-    pip install geometric   (geomeTRIC optimizer)
+    pip3 install geometric   (geomeTRIC optimizer)

 **Step 5a.** Install Julia from the `Julia official site <https://julialang.org/downloads>`_.
-Julia is necessary for fast QM/MM functionality inside ASH.
+Julia is necessary for some fast QM/MM functionality inside ASH (e.g. MolCrys).
 Step can be skipped if you won't be using QM/MM.

  i) Download appropriate binaries from the official Julia website.
 Version 1.6 or higher.
 Extract archive. ii) Add Julia binaries to path: e.g. export PATH=/path/to/julia-1.6.1/bin:$PATH .
 Put this PATH definition in your shell startup file.